 Orphans of the Storm (1921) Director: D.W.
 Griffith

-An extra was accidentally killed on set while leaning on a rifle that fired, though it was unloaded, but the impact from the barrel’s release can still be lethal at point blank range.
-As a lifelong Republican, Lillian Gish was thrilled to be invited to the White House of Warren G. Hardin after the film was released.
+An extra was accidentally killed on set while leaning on a rifle that fired, though it was unloaded (the impact from a barrel’s release can still be lethal at point blank range).
+As a lifelong Republican, Lillian Gish was thrilled to be invited to the White House by Warren G. Harding after the film was released.